pieter2501/NetworkNarcotic/README.md

 You can use a connection if you want to connect clusters to each other or connect a stub network to a router.
 These connections can be direct (one-to-one) or contain switches, in which case a switch cluster needs to be added inside the desired connection variable.
 If more than 2 router clusters need to be connected, the connection variable should contain a switch cluster.
 A connection can be defined inside a router cluster, but be aware: the other router cluster will need the **exact same** connection definition.
 In order to avoid repeating yourself, it's better to define connections on a global level and refer to their tag in the router clusters.

 The way clusters and connections are internally cabled depends on the variables **clustermode** and **connectionmode**.
 They're similar but cannot be used interchangeably.
 If no clustermode variable is defined in a cluster, the global clustermode variable will be used.
-If no global clustermode variable is defined, the default value will be used (in thise case 'full').
+If no global clustermode variable is defined, the default value will be used (in this case 'full').
 The same mechanism applies to the connectionmode variable, among others.

 ### **Variables**
 > **clustermode:** <**full** (default) | **single** | **loop** | **hubspoke**>